 2.4.1.
 Instrumentation

 The 10-m-high lattice tower was built on the rooftop of a 20-m building.
-A three-dimensional sonic anemometer and closed-path infrared gas analyzer (IRGA) (CPEC200, Campbell Scientific Inc., USA) were installed at the top of tower for turbulent flux measurements with a 10-Hz sampling rate.
+A three-dimensional sonic anemometer and closed-path infrared gas analyser (IRGA) (CPEC200, Campbell Scientific Inc., USA) were installed at the top of the tower for turbulent flux measurements with a 10-Hz sampling rate.
 Closed-path IRGA is advantageous in having a better retrieval rate for monsoon-affected areas, characterized by intense rain during the Asian summer monsoon and dusty conditions in the spring (Choi et al., 2004; Dias et al., 2009; Hong et al., 2014).
 Q* was computed by the 10-min averages of K↓, K↑, L↓, and L↑ as measured by a net radiometer (CNR4, Kipp&Zonen, Netherlands).
-By Lambert’s cosine law, the 99% source area of the net radiometer was a circle of ~130 m in radius (Schmid, 1997) and good representation of the surrounding residential environment.
-All data was recorded using a data-logger (CR3000, Campbell Scientific, USA).
-At least every three months, the IRGA was calibrated with standard CO2 gas of 401.1 ppm (CRM No. 112–01–018, Korea Research Institute of Standards and Science), and N2 gas for zero calibration.
-The measurement system was checked daily via teleconnection and data was retrieved every two weeks in field trips.
+By Lambert’s cosine law, the 99% source area of the net radiometer was a circle of ~130 m in radius (Schmid, 1997) and a good representation of the surrounding residential environment.
+All data were recorded using a data-logger (CR3000, Campbell Scientific, USA).
+At least every three months, the IRGA was calibrated with a standard CO2 gas of 401.1 ppm (CRM No. 112–01–018, Korea Research Institute of Standards and Science) and N2 gas for zero calibration.
+The measurement system was checked daily via teleconnection, and data were retrieved every two weeks on field trips.

 2.4.2.
 Data Processing

 Turbulent fluxes were computed by EddyPro software (version 6.2.0, Li-COR, US) with a 30-min averaging period.
 The magnetic declination angle (8°15’W on May 1, 2015, changing by 0°03’W yr−1) was considered to calculate the wind direction.
 Double rotation, spike removal (Vickers and Mahrt, 1997), and spectral correction (Moncrieff et al., 2004; Fratini et al., 2012; Horst and Lenschow, 2009) were applied.
-In the post-processing, outliers in the 30-min CO2 fluxes were discarded and negative (absorption) fluxes during nighttime were excluded from analysis (Papale et al., 2006; Hong et al., 2009; Hong and Hong, 2016).
+In the post-processing, outliers in the 30-min CO2 fluxes were discarded, and negative (absorption) fluxes during night-time were excluded from analysis (Papale et al., 2006; Hong et al., 2009; Hong and Hong, 2016).
 After quality control, 98.0% of radiative fluxes, 92.4% of QH, 89.5% of QE, and 93.7% of FC data were available for analysis.
-For convenience, this study uses LST (Local Standard Time) which is 9 h ahead of UTC (Universal Time Coordinated).
+For convenience, this study uses LST (Local Standard Time), which is 9 h ahead of UTC (Universal Time Coordinated).

 The stability parameter, ζ, was computed to quantify atmospheric stability as follows: